 Every notice required by these rules and regulations may be served by delivering a copy of the notice to the person to be served, or their attorney, either in person, by fax, or by mail, postage prepaid, to their last known address as it appears on the Association's records; and upon mailing, such notice shall be deemed received by such person when it is deposited in the United States mail.

-All rules pertaining to the Youth Division of the NCHA shall be considered a part of, and complementary to, the Standing Rules of the NCHA.
-Standing Rules 50.d.1 to 51.a.6 Related to Horse Ownership and Non-Professional/Amateur Status.
+All rules pertaining to the Youth Division of the NCHA shall be considered a part of, and complementary to, the NCHA Standing Rules 50.d.1 to 51.a.6 related to Horse Ownership and Non-Professional/Amateur Status.